Tokenism: Film examples

-The Potter series, written by author J.K.
-Rowling, has displayed tokenism through race and sexuality.
-Potter's first love interest, Cho Chang, was named after two Asian surnames.
-NBC Asian America reporter Kimberly Yam tweeted that the one use of Asian representation in the series had a name equivalent to “ching chong”.
-Rowling also revealed Albus Dumbledore to be homosexual weeks after the final book was released, though his sexuality is not mentioned in the books or films.
-Fans displayed disappointment against this representation, as Dumbledore would be the only gay character in the series, and his supposed love interest was Gellert Grindelwald, an immoral teen fascist.

 In G.B.F., directed by Darren Stein, the film tells the journey of two closeted gay teens, Tanner and Brent, on their quest to popularity in high school.

 The film explores the theme of tokenism through demonstrating the desire of a homosexual male best friend by typically heterosexual women.
 The three most popular girls in school: Fawcett Brooks, Caprice Winters, and 'Shley Osgood believe that the key to winning the prom queen title is through acquiring a gay best friend.

 In media, gay best friends are displayed as sassy, effeminate, fashionable, and flamboyant, making them act as a stock character accessory to the main character.

 While Tanner and Brent plan to become popular through exposing their sexuality, the girls are disappointed to find out that Tanner contradicts the stereotypical gay men they have seen in television.
 The film shows how harmful it can be to associate gay stereotypes with gay characters.

+Film critic Armond White cited the Sight and Sound Greatest Films of All Time poll in 2022 as an example of tokenism.
+He wrote that the poll had become "a referendum on political correctness" which "prefers feminist, black, queer politics—not cinephilia.